-- In 2016, 41.3% of Aboriginal mothers reported smoking during pregnancy compared to 6.9% of non-Aboriginal mothers.
+- In 2017, 42.4 per cent of Aboriginal mothers reported smoking during pregnancy compared to 7.2 per cent of non-Aboriginal mothers.

 Reducing the high rates of tobacco smoking among Aboriginal people will improve quality of life and help to close the life expectancy gap between Aboriginal and non-Aboriginal Australians.